cozygene/glint/README.md

 An easy and efficient command-line tool for the analysis of DNA methylation data and conducting EWAS.
 Our software does not require any programming proficiency.

-Some of the abaliable features:
- - Data managment
- - Correction of cell type composition (ReFACTor)
- - Ancestry estimation
- - A novel method for methylation imputation
- - EWAS tests: linear regressin, logistic regression, LMM, Wilcoxon
- - Generation of publication-quality plots
+The software provides options for data managment, novel methods for correction of cell type composition (ReFACTor), ancestry estimation and methylation imputation.
+Statistical tests such as linear regressin, logistic regression, LMM and Wilcoxon.
+Generation of publication-quality plots and more.

 For more details see "Documentation"

 ### Download and Installation